NilFoundation/dbms-python/docs/index.rst

 |

-Python-Arango
+Python-Dbms
 -------------

-Welcome to the documentation for **python-arango**, a Python driver for ArangoDB_.
+Welcome to the documentation for **python-dbms**, a Python driver for DbmsDB_.

 Requirements
 =============

-- ArangoDB version 3.7+
+- DbmsDB version 3.7+
 - Python version 3.7+

 Installation